helloserve/ExchangeRatesApiClient/readme.md

 # helloserve.ExchangeRatesApi

-This is a .NET Core 2.0 client for the https://exchangeratesapi.io/ service.
+This is a .NET Standard 2.0 client for the https://exchangeratesapi.io/ service.
 Coming to Nuget when I've finished preparing this.

 ## Usage